-Both prostatitis and BPH can produce high PSA numbers.
-PSA numbers can also be affected by everyday activities, from riding a bicycle to having an orgasm.
-PSA numbers can also be affected by your race and what medications you take.
+Both prostatitis and BPH can produce high PSA levels.
+PSA levels can also be affected by everyday activities, from riding a bicycle to having an orgasm.
+They’re also affected by your race and what medications you take.

 Therefore, PSA tests are often administered regularly so doctors can get a better idea of your true levels.
-This means if you have a high PSA count, do not panic.
+This means if you have high blood levels of PSA, do not panic.

 Your doctor will probably schedule a follow up so they can check again.
 PSA tests can also be used if you have been diagnosed with prostate cancer.
 It can help doctors check to see if there is a recurrence of cancer.

 Definition of high PSA levels

 PSA levels are measured per volume of fluid tested.
 If you have a value of 4 nanograms (ng)/millilitre or higher, then your PSA level is considered high.
 Your Doctor will want to do more tests to determine what is causing those numbers.

-In addition to levels, doctors can monitor the velocity of your PSA.
+In addition to levels, doctors can monitor the rate of PSA changes.
 If there are rapid increases in your PSA levels, then there is a chance you have prostate cancer.